MoisesBarbera/Data-analysis-/README.md

 # Data analysis files

 ## Python code showing:
+###  1. Haircare_Market_Analysis.ipynb
+A deep analysis comparing the haircare trade flow between the USA and China compared to China and the World.
 ###  1. Amazon_Alexa_Reviews_Analysis.ipynb
 An extensive analysis on a big amount of reviews from the Amazon Alexa devices (data from Kaggle.com - amazon_alexa.tsv)
 ###  2. Predicting_Bussiness_Revenue_Linear_Regresion.ipynb
 A case scenario of a small business predicting its expected revenue depending on the temperature on a given day (data IceCream.csv)

 ### Covering topicts on:

+---- Data acquisition;

 ---- Extraction of general information pre-analysis;